Sunshine Skyway Bridge: Original bridge

 The original two-lane bridge opened to traffic on September 6, 1954.
-At the time of the bridge's opening it would be among the longest bridges on Earth and it was the longest continuous bridge in the United States.
-Notable participants in opening ceremonies that day would be: US Senator and former Governor Spessard Holland, former Governors Charley E. Johns and Fuller Warren along with James Melton and General James Van Fleet.
-Delegations from 10 Florida counties would participate that day as well.
-On the day the original bridge opened, it would be toll free from 11 AM to 11 PM.
-It was reported that 15,086 cars crossed the bridge starting at 11:40 AM when opening ceremonies ended and 11 PM when the toll free time ended.
+At the time of the bridge's opening it was among the longest bridges on Earth and it was the longest continuous bridge in the United States.
+Notable participants in opening ceremonies that day were: US senator and former governor Spessard Holland, former governors Charley E. Johns and Fuller Warren along with James Melton and General James Van Fleet.
+Delegations from ten Florida counties participated that day.
+On the day the original bridge opened, it was toll free from 11 a.m. to 11 p.m.
+A reported 15,086 cars crossed the bridge starting at 11:40 a.m. when opening ceremonies ended and 11 p.m. when the toll-free time ended.